jaderfv/Product-Management/README.md

 -Choose the option yii-basic-app-X.X.XX

--Extract the folder, enter in "yii-advanced-app-X.X.XX" and you'll see a another folder called "basic", rename that to Yii2
+-Extract the folder, enter in "yii-basic-app-X.X.XX" and you'll see a another folder called "basic", rename that to Yii2

 -Create a folder Docker in c:/users/yourUser/